Alexander-T-Moss/Hex-Zero/Mods/MechaXx/Waveshare_28_Screen/README.md

 Then save this change by pressing `CTRL + X` then `Y` and finally hitting `ENTER`

-8. Finally, we need to edit the libin config, so enter into the command line `sudo nano /usr/share/X11/xorg.conf.d/40-libinput.conf`
+8. Finally, we need to edit the libinput config, so enter into the command line `sudo nano /usr/share/X11/xorg.conf.d/40-libinput.conf`

 9. In the file that opened, find the following section